Karen Roper (MNCS Snr Accred) (MBACP)

-I can offer long or more focused short term therapy and my eclectic professional background maintains my experience of working with people of all ages and abilities.
-My counselling experience has included areas from anxiety, stress and depression, to loss and bereavement, relationship difficulties, anger, abuse or health related issues.
+I can offer long or more focused short term therapy and my professional background maintains my experience of working with people of all ages and abilities.
+My counselling experience has included helping people deal with anxiety (generalised anxiety disorder), trauma, (PTSD), stress and depression, loss and bereavement, relationship difficulties or issues, anger, abuse and health related problems.
+I have a particular interest in issues surrounding self-image, identity and self-esteem.

-We can initially arrange some time when we can talk through what you would like from counselling and discuss any questions or concerns you may have.
-We can see how we feel about working together and then agree on a mutually acceptable time and day.
+We can initially arrange a short, free, no obligation meeting when we can talk through what you would like from counselling and discuss any questions or concerns you may have.
+We can see how we feel about working together and then, if appropriate, agree on a mutually acceptable time and day.

 I look forward to hearing from you and should you feel you would like to find out more just send me an email, text or ring before booking an initial session.